Dental Implant Surgery Irvine, CA

 Dental implant surgery involves placing the dental implant into the jawbone to serve as the root of the replacement tooth.
 The surgical process helps provide long-term stability to the dental implant while providing a tooth replacement option most similar to a natural tooth.

 We follow a fairly consistent process with the surgical placement, including helping each patient with preparation before the operation and follow-up care after.
-Sedation and Implant Dentistry Irvine is available to answer any questions and provide details on each step.
+Total Care Implant Dentistry is available to answer any questions and provide details on each step.
 Call us at (949) 258-9682 today to learn more about dental implant surgery and schedule a consultation.

 Dental Implant Surgery Consultation

 It is common for patients to experience varying levels of anxiety before dental implant surgery.
 Understanding more about the preparation, surgery, and aftercare can help put patients at ease.
 We can address any concerns or questions the patients have about the process at the initial consultation.

 Our team will examine the patient’s mouth and assess the patient’s oral and physical health.
 We will take X-rays to determine the placement of the implant and if the jaw bone is ready to support it.
 You should tell us about any medications you are taking or conditions you have as they may affect the outcome of the surgery and healing.

 “It is common for patients to experience varying levels of anxiety before dental implant surgery.”